psubnwell/evening-tea-party/06-nnlm-embedding/t-SNE-tutorial/README.md

 The t-SNE algorithm provides an effective method to visualize a complex dataset.
 It successfully uncovers hidden structures in the data, exposing natural clusters and smooth nonlinear variations along the dimensions.
 It has been implemented in many languages, including Python, and it can be easily used thanks to the scikit-learn library.

 The references below describe some optimizations and improvements that can be made to the algorithm and implementations.
 In particular, the algorithm described here is quadratic in the number of samples, which makes it unscalable to large datasets.
-One could for example obtain an <span class="math-tex" data-type="tex">$O(N \log N)$</span> complexity by using the Barnes-Hut algorithm to accelerate the N-body simulation via a quadtree or an octree.
+One could for example obtain an $O(N \log N)$ complexity by using the Barnes-Hut algorithm to accelerate the N-body simulation via a quadtree or an octree.

 ## References